Salaries & JobsUpdated March 2026

 LowNational avg: $62,500High

 Tyler is a community where the same service costs 30% more downtown than ten minutes out in the suburbs.
 The housing landscape here features a housing market where the American Dream of owning a home is still financially realistic.
-The local workforce for electrician salary reflects a price-competitive market where providers work harder for each customer.
+The local workforce for electrician salary reflects a price-competitive market where local businesses work harder for each customer.
 And the southern climate shapes demand in predictable ways: triple-digit heat indexes mean air conditioning isn't optional — it's survival.
 Expect utility bills to spike from May through October.

 What Matters Most